FreniusRX Refills

 In 2023 it went live in 2,800+ clinics, serving 43,000+ patients with a more reliable, near-frictionless refill experience.

-Kind words from Clinic Stsff
+Kind words from Clinic Staff

 Ease of use & adoption